palmerlarson/IndieProject/timeLog.md

 Week 5 exercise completed.
 Practice with OneToMany and ManyToMany in hibernate.

 WDev (project) - Class design and Database design in the works

+### 2/21/22
+Pushed an initial db design.
+For right now, I only have a concept of what I think the db should operate like.

+File Structure setup to help visual class system.